Instawork/hyperview/website/blog/2019-01-16-XML-Is-Better.md

   ]
 }
 ```
-Notice that its hard to distinguish a node's properties from the relationships.
+Notice that it's hard to distinguish a node's properties from the relationships.
 It's common to prefix the relationship keys with "$" or "_" to make the distinction clearer, but this is a hack akin to using a delimiter in an XML attribute.
-When writing the JSON, we can cause errors by forgetting the predix.
+When writing the JSON, we can cause errors by forgetting the prefix.
 Likewise when reading the JSON, we can't loop through the keys in an object without remembering to filter out the ones starting with the prefix.
 Both reading and writing the data is now error-prone and inelegant.

 XML really shines when it comes to tree data: elements are nodes, attributes are node properties, and child elements imply the reporting relationship:
 ```